wmde/wbaas-deploy/doc/deploying-updated-code.md

  - Push the tag `git push origin main <tag>`

  ## Creating a new version of that component's chart
 The following section assumes that apart from the image there are no more changes that need to be made to the chart.
-For example, you do no
+For example, you do not need to add or change any environment variables added to the running deployments.

 In the charts repo:
  - Pull the latest charts code